IF I SEEK US

 Commentary: Another promise of living and not dying, and a mandate to find and be our true selves.

 112. Yeshua said, "Woe to the flesh that depends on the soul <psyche>; woe to the soul <psyche> that depends on the flesh."

 Commentary: This saying is in keeping with the idea that the body or flesh that depends upon the old psyche (self-identity and pattern of life) will die, and that psyche overly reliant upon sensory input or knowledge for the way to real or eternal life will not find it, or the psyche depending on dying flesh will, of course, also perish.

 113. His disciples said to him, "When will the kingship

 Commentary: A clear statement that we should NOT be waiting for it!
 It is here within ourselves to be harvested by following the instructions.
 The Kingship is available for those that understand the importance of integratingbeliefs and coming into the unity for which Yeshua asked.
 How much clearer can it be?
 The disciples were locked into their paradigm of the messiah and thus more interested in their status than they were in opening their minds to their wretched plight in the human condition, and understanding that the Father has something MUCH better for us, and that imminently!

 114. Simon Peter said to them, "Let Mary leave us, for women

 are not worthy of life."

-Commentary: Some commentators opine that this verse was an emendation.
+Commentary: Some commentators opine that this verse was an emendation, But probably it was not.
 Whether it was or not, when understood in the light of verse 22 it contains a valid and important truth.
 Ancient symbolism had femaleness representing subtlety, inner, subjectivity, mystery, emotion, obscurity, etc., and maleness representing frankness, outer objectivity, openness, logic and reason, and being obvert.